melbournebioinformatics/MelBioInf_docs/docs/tutorials/git_new/git.md

 **Branch:** An independent line of development within a repository, allowing you to work on different features or fixes without affecting the main project.

 **Tags:** Named markers pointing to specific commits, often used to label release versions.

+**Remotes:** Remote versions of your repository hosted on a server, allowing you to collaborate and sync changes with others.

+**Staging Area:** A space where you can prepare and review changes before committing them to the repository.